Dutch participation exemption

 - If 4 applies, then the subsidiary may be a qualifying portfolio investment (“qualifying portfolio investment exception test”).

-Based on tests 1, 2 and 3, one can determine if the PE-regime applies to a specific participation.
+Based on tests 1, 2 and 3, one can determine if the PE regime applies to specific participation.
 Moreover, test 4 investigates whether the subsidiary is a deemed portfolio investment.
 Then, one needs to determine if the subsidiary is a qualifying portfolio investment (5).

 Ad 5) Qualifying Portfolio Investment Exception Test

-If the subsidiary meets test 4, the PE-regime is still available if the participation meets the qualifying portfolio investment exception test (5).
+If the subsidiary meets test 4, the PE regime is still available if the participant meets the qualifying portfolio investment exception test (5).
 In particular, this is the case if it meets either of two tests: